Hooked Protocol Price Up 2.3% Over Last Week (HOOK)

-Hooked Protocol (HOOK) traded up 3.4% against the dollar during the one day period ending at 13:00 PM ET on June 2nd.
-Hooked Protocol has a market capitalization of $146.47 million and $20.09 million worth of Hooked Protocol was traded on exchanges in the last day.
-One Hooked Protocol token can now be purchased for about $0.91 or 0.00001334 BTC on major exchanges.
-During the last week, Hooked Protocol has traded up 2.3% against the dollar.
+Hooked Protocol (HOOK) traded up 0.1% against the US dollar during the twenty-four hour period ending at 13:00 PM ET on June 5th.
+During the last seven days, Hooked Protocol has traded 2.3% higher against the US dollar.
+Hooked Protocol has a total market capitalization of $149.78 million and approximately $17.62 million worth of Hooked Protocol was traded on exchanges in the last 24 hours.
+One Hooked Protocol token can currently be purchased for $0.93 or 0.00001296 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.